 Australia - the Island Continent

-• Script
+• Transcript

 display incorrect answers

-1. Australia is made up of 6 states, 2 territories and some small islands.In the text: The country is made up of 6 states (New South Wales, South Australia, Western Australia, Victoria, Tasmania and Queensland), 2 territories (The Northern Territory and The Australian Capital Territory) and some small islands.
+1. Australia is made up of 6 states, 2 territories and some small islands.In the audio: The country is made up of 6 states (New South Wales, South Australia, Western Australia, Victoria, Tasmania and Queensland), 2 territories (The Northern Territory and The Australian Capital Territory) and some small islands.

 Australia - the island continent